Don't waste the hope of vaccines, warns WHO

 "The whole world is affected.
 Each and every individual.
 That means mass trauma which is beyond proportion.
 Even bigger than what the world experienced after the Second World War," he said.

-“And when there is mass trauma it affects communities for many years to come.
-Countries have to see it as such and prepare for that.
-Mass, mass trauma.”
+"And when there is mass trauma it affects communities for many years to come."

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login